 Wearing a seat belt and exemptions

-The law states that a seat belt must be used if fitted unless you qualify for a medical exemption and have the certificate to prove it.
-For your own safety and that of others', you should know how to correctly use a seat belt, child restraint, car seat or booster seat.
+The law states that you must use a seat belt if fitted unless you qualify for a medical exemption and have the certificate to prove it.
+For your own safety and that of others, you should know how to correctly use a seat belt, child restraint, car seat or booster seat.

 The law - seat belts and child restraints

 The law requires that drivers and passengers aged 14 and over in cars, vans and other commercial vehicles must wear a seatbelt, if available.
 As a driver you are responsible for ensuring that anyone under the age of 14 wears a seat belt or uses an appropriate child restraint as required by law.

 |Front seat||Rear seat||Who is responsible?|